iam-kevin/auto-tune/README.md

 # AutoTune [unstable.ver-1]

+**NOTE:**<br />
+    - This *README* can be subjected to change at anytime.
+So don't be suprise if you come back tomorrow and you find that the documentation for this applciation has changed COMPLETELY<br />
+    - Support Checked for Python 3.6 and 3.7 only

 AutoTune is a Machine Learning tool that is useful in designing machine learning models using a few lines of python code, and with it, create, train, and evaluate machine learning pipelines.

-**NOTE:**
-    This *README* can be subjected to change at anytime.
-So don't be suprise if you come back tomorrow and you find that the documentation for this applciation has changed COMPLETELY

 ## Principles